SusmitaDumiRai/CinemaPalooza/README.md

 # CinemaPalooza

 CinemaPalooza is a windows application created in C# for A2 Computing Project Unit 4 which targets two users; customers and employees.
 Customers are able to book, cancel and amend their reservations whilst the employees can view a dynamically created overview of the reservations and information of customers and employees.
-All information such as reservation details, is stored in a database.
+All information such as reservation details is stored in a database.
 ### Customer
 ![alt text][customer]